cast-bucket/cast-bucket/README.md

 # Cast-Bucket

-A cross-plaform, open source podcast app for developers.
+📻 A cross-platform , open-source podcast listening experience for developers.